About Nutrition Therapy

-MNT is defined as comprehensive nutrition services provided by a Registered Dietitian, or R.D., as part of the healthcare team.
+Medical Nutrition Therapy (MNT) is defined as comprehensive nutrition services provided by a Registered Dietitian, or R.D., as part of the healthcare team.
 MNT has been proven effective in treating and controlling heart disease, stroke, diabetes, high cholesterol and other life-threatening conditions.
 Through working with a registered dietitian, you will be provided with a personalized nutrition plan to help in treating your medical problem.
 Dietitians can separate facts from fads, and provide direction to a healthier way of eating.

-An R.D. signifies that he/she has a minimum of four years of education in dietetics, completed a minimum one year rotating internship and has successfully passed a credentialing examination with the American Dietetic Association.
+A Registered Dietitian (R.D.) signifies that he/she has a minimum of four years of education in dietetics, completed a minimum one year rotating internship and has successfully passed a credentialing examination with the American Dietetic Association.
 After becoming registered, the dietitian then becomes eligible for Pennsylvania state licensure.

+L.D.N. is an abbreviation for “licensed dietitian/nutritionist”.
 Dietetics practitioners are licensed by states to ensure that only qualified, trained professionals provide nutrition services or advice to individuals requiring or seeking nutrition care or information.
 Only state – licensed dietetics professionals can provide nutrition counseling.

 The fee for medical nutrition therapy may be covered by your medical insurance company.
 It is best to check with your insurance company before the visit.
 If it is not covered, there is a minimal fee for the services provided.
 All consultations are confidential and patients are encouraged to bring family members or friends.

 The physician’s office should send, or the patient should bring, the following to the appointment:

-To schedule an appointment please call Central Scheduling at 610-378-2100
+To schedule an appointment please call Central Scheduling at 610-378-2100 610-378-2100.